The SRC Questionnaire: Background

 The first questionnaire for the Secretary's Report to Congress requested information about FY1985.
-Since 1985, the questionnaire has been revised nine times, the last being in 2008.
+Since 1985, the questionnaire has been revised ten times, the last being in 2012.
 Revisions reflect changing priorities for data collection, and refinement of the survey instrument.
-Correspondence between the FY1998-2006 questionnaire and other questionnaires is illustrated in the Table “Comparable Data Fields, SRC- 1985-2009”.
-This table identifies the data fields from other questionnaires that correspond to data fields in the FY1998-2006 questionnaire.
+Correspondence between the FY1998-2006 questionnaire and other questionnaires is illustrated in the Table “Comparable Data Fields, SRC- 1985-2013”.
+This table identifies the data fields from other versions of the questionnaire that correspond to data fields in the FY1998-2006 questionnaire.

 Volunteer Contributions.
 The questionnaire for the Secretary's Report to Congress has included questions about partnerships and volunteers since 1998, soliciting monetary values for volunteer contributions (Question B4 of the 1998-2004 questionnaire).
 In order to standardize these values, a consistent monetary wage equivalent is applied to the reported volunteer hours.
 The private sector value figure, which changes annually, is used by the NPS Volunteers in Parks (VIP) Program to compute monetary values of volunteer contributions to the NPS.
 These values are shown in Question B4A.
 In 2006, Question B4 was dropped from the questionnaire, but the volunteer monetary values continue to be computed and presented in B4A.